acul009/Swalin/Readme.md

 These goals are not reached yet, but are intended to guide the development to eventually reach them.

+- Server installation should require a minimum of command line interaction
 - Setup and integration of new agents should be dead simple
 - The system should be secure, even if the server is taken over.

 ## Project Name

 The name "Svalin" comes from nordic mythology.
 It's the name of a powerfull Shield which holds back the heat of the sun.

-It is mounted on the charriot of the goddess Sol and keeps the Head at bay.
+It is mounted on the charriot of the goddess Sol and keeps the Heat at bay.

 Just like it's powerfull name-giver, this software should shield you from the everyday heat you might experience.
 It should protect you from cyber-attacks and aid you in supporting your colleagues and customers.